MyPureCloud/developer-center-blog/source/2017-08-15-automate-1st-time-configuration-wizard/index.html.md

 ### 1. Obtaining an access token

-When a user launches our app from the Purecloud UI, a GET call will be made to our app entry point: /purecloud/status on our Flask server which looks like:
+When a user launches our app from the Genesys Cloud UI, a GET call will be made to our app entry point: /purecloud/status on our Flask server which looks like:

 ```{"language":"python"}
 @app.route('/purecloud/status', methods=['GET'])